microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 ## Building the Solution Template Package

-A type editor for the modern out-of-process WinForms Designer is built from several projects.
+A Type Editor for the out-of-process WinForms Designer is built from several projects.
 The section *Introduction to the Template Solution* gives all the necessary background information in detail.
-What’s important for building the templates: There are 2 Visual Studio solutions in the repo which represent a working type editor, both in C\# and in Visual Basic.
+What’s important for building the
+templates: There are 2 Visual Studio solutions in the repo which represent a working Type Editor, both in C\# and in Visual Basic.
 These solutions are located in the path .\\winforms-designer-extensibility\\Templates\\TypeEditor\\src\\TemplateSolutions*.